"Jeff McKissack created The Orange Show in honor of his Favorite Fruit"

 The Orange Show Center for Visionary Art has become Houston's hub of folk art activity with nationally respected programs.
 The Orange Show site is at the center of these programs, a living example of how individual vision can dramatically enrich community and culture.

 The Orange Show Center for Visionary Art is a publicly funded non-profit 501(c)3 organization.
-Funding is provided in part by grants from the City of Houston through the Houston Arts Alliance, Texas Commission on the Arts, National Endowment for the Arts, Brown Foundation,Houston Endowment, Wortham Foundation, Silver Eagle Distributors, United Airlines and Marilyn Oshman, as well as private contributions, in-kind support, and volunteer assistance.
-The Orange Show Center for Visionary Art is a member of Fresh Arts.
+Funding is provided in part by grants from the City of Houston through the Houston Arts Alliance, Texas Commission on the Arts, National Endowment for the Arts, Brown Foundation,Houston Endowment, Wortham Foundation, Silver Eagle Distributors, United Airlines, Noble Energy, as well as private contributions, in-kind support, and volunteer assistance.